U.S. obesity epidemic propels fitness as career

 "It's called personal training for a reason," Matthews explained.
 "You're an educator, a motivator, someone who holds them (clients) accountable.
 You coach individuals.
 At the end of the day it's customer service."

-Husband-and-wife team Phil and Michelle Dozois opened their mom-and-pop gym, BreakthruFitness, in Pasadena, California, just as the economy was tipping into free fall.
+Husband-and-wife team Phil and Michelle Dozoirs opened their mom-and-pop gym, BreakthruFitness, in Pasadena, California, just as the economy was tipping into free fall.

-"We opened in 2009, pretty much when the economy fell apart, said Phil Dozois.
+"We opened in 2009, pretty much when the economy fell apart, said Phil Dozoirs.
 "We had both been working in gyms for 15 years, me as trainer, my wife as group exercise instructor."

-The Dozois envisioned and created a club where people buy only what they need.
+The Dozoirs envisioned and created a club where people buy only what they need.

 "People will pay more money for it if there's a start-finish," he said.
 "For us it's been really successful financially."

-When he hires a new fitness professional, Dozois said he looks for a person with a pleasing personality who is open to learning.
+When he hires a new fitness professional, Dozoirs said he looks for a person with a pleasing personality who is open to learning.